wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 .. hint::

-    If your filter accepts null values add 'null' to your *getAcceptedTypes* to make sure your filter is compatible with explicit null type
+    If your filter accepts null values add 'null' to your *getAcceptedTypes* to make sure your filter is compatible with explicit null type.

 .. hint::